pixelastic/blog.pixelastic.com/app/_drafts/2015-02-11-concatenate-compress-cache.md

 In both cases, the server sends the freshness information again.

-The HTTP spec allow us to choose between two couples of headers.
-We can either use the `Last-Modified` / `If-Modified-Since` headers, as we just saw, or use Etags.
+The HTTP spec allows us to choose between two couples of headers.
+We can either use the `Last-Modified` / `If-Modified-Since` headers, as we just saw, or use ETags.

 An ETag is a unique identifier hash for a file.
 Whenever a file is updated, its ETag will change too.
 For example, on the first call the server will return an